MusicalHQ/HumzLanguage/README.md

 # HumzLanguage

-So this is a language that compiles down to Brainfuck (with a few modifications).
-Its very much a work in progress, and isn't well commented yet.
+This is a programming language that compiles down to BrainfuckPlus - a variant on Brainfuck with a few more operators.

-I will write docs at some point, but until then this is mainly for me to keep a track of changes/issues.
-The code is very unoptimized and not pythonic - I was mainly trying to get it working - I'll make it look pretty some other time.
+See the wiki at https://github.com/humz2k/HumzLanguage/wiki for documentation and the basics of HumzLanguage.